 Who knew that he saw himself as a revolutionary?

-“If I were a superhero, I would be called Good Government Guy,” he proclaims in his new book, City on the Line, part memoir and part primer on what he calls outcome budgeting.
+“If I were a superhero, I would be called Good Government Guy,” he proclaims in City on the Line, part memoir and part primer on what he calls outcome budgeting.

 “When a mayor needed help, I could remove my jacket and tie and rip open my button-down to reveal a T-shirt with GGG emblazoned across the chest.”

-Kleine needed all the idealism (and wry humor) he could muster when he first arrived at the budget office in 2008 after a stint in the bureaucratic swamps of Washington.
+Kleine needed all the idealism (and wry sense of humor) he could muster when he first arrived at the budget office in 2008 after a stint in the bureaucratic swamps of Washington.

 This is what he found:

 “One analyst was running an eBay business selling sports memorabilia; another had an alcohol problem.
 When I suggested an office potluck to get to know people better, I was told that those had been discontinued after someone discovered cat hair in a casserole.”